Exhibition Talk: Simeon Bankoff, Julie Finch, Roberta Gratz, Robert Hammond

 Wednesday, October 25

-The panel will discuss the impact of Artists Against the Expressway and community engagement in the fight against the Lower Manhattan Expressway in 1969.
-The history of New York preservation, activism, and the role of the artist and individuals within the constantly changing city will be addressed.
-Simeon Bankoff, the Executive Director of the Historic Districts Council, Julie Finch, former wife of Donald Judd and organizer of Artists Against the Expressway, and Roberta Gratz, urban theory critic and author, will be in conversation, moderated by Robert Hammond, Co-Founder and Executive Director of the Friends of the High Line and co-producer of the film Citizen Jane: Battle for the City.
+A conversation with Simeon Bankoff, the Executive Director of the Historic Districts Council; Julie Finch, former wife of Donald Judd and organizer of Artists Against the Expressway; and Roberta Gratz, urban theory critic and author.
+Moderated by Robert Hammond, Co-Founder and Executive Director of the Friends of the High Line and co-producer of the film Citizen Jane: Battle for the City.
+The panelists discuss the impact of Artists Against the Expressway and community engagement in the fight against the Lower Manhattan Expressway in 1969.
+They consider the history of New York preservation, activism, and the role of the artist and individuals within the constantly changing city.

 Simeon Bankoff is the Executive Director of the Historic Districts Council, a position he has held since 2000.
 Mr. Bankoff has focused his entire professional career on historic preservation in New York, and is a renowned expert on the city’s built environment.
 His work encompasses land use, zoning, affordable housing, and adaptive reuse, and, as a result, is at the forefront of New York City’s historic preservation movement.
 Before joining the Historic Districts Council, Mr. Bankoff was senior staff at the Historic House Trust of New York City, where he coordinated programmatic oversight of more than 20 historic house museums throughout the five boroughs.
 He has also worked with the New York Landmarks Preservation Foundation and the Historic Landmarks Preservation Center, where he helped initiate its acclaimed Cultural Medallions program.
 Mr. Bankoff has lectured for graduate and undergraduate classes at Columbia University, Fashion Institute of Technology, Hunter College, New York University, Pratt Institute, and Sarah Lawrence College.
 He has also participated in cultural exchange programs concerning urban preservation with groups from Europe and Asia, and wrote a featured column for The New York Times.
 He holds an M.S. in Historic Preservation from Pratt Institute.